theiku/prime/README.md

 # Prime
-Prime is a WordPress theme used to create new WordPress themes utilizing the [BoldGrid Theme Framework](https://github.com/boldgrid/boldgrid-theme-framework).
+Prime is a WordPress SuperTheme used to create new WordPress themes utilizing the [BoldGrid Theme Framework](https://github.com/boldgrid/boldgrid-theme-framework).

 It's simple to create a new theme with prime, just clone the repo, install the deps, and name your theme/version: